Cyber Insurance Issues: My 2nd Insurance Book Project [Updated November 13, 2023]

 My high-level timeline plan

-1. Conduct research throughout 2023.
+1. Conduct research throughout 2023 & 1Q24.
 This includes gathering source materials, analyzing them, synthesizing my analysis into (hopefully) cogent notes and ideas; getting briefings from:

-• cyber insurance / risk participants including (re)insurance carriers, brokers, and MGAs,
+• cyber insurance / risk participants including (re)insurance carriers, brokers, and MGAs (I’m changing this to early 2024),

 2. Still in 2023.
 Framing (and re-framing) the sections and chapters of the book.
-I’d like to include profiles of some of these firms briefing me in the book but that depends entirely on getting their approval for their company’s content I’d want to include.
-I’ll also write WordPress blog posts from time-to-time during 2023 as a way to test my ideas with other people and with myself.
+I’ll continue to write WordPress blog posts during 2023 as a way to test my ideas with my LI members and LI Cyber Groups and with myself.

-3. Draft the book during 2024.
-I expect that I will do several rewrites throughout 2024.
-My writing process includes creating PowerPoint visuals.
-As my readers and Wells editors know from my first book, I’m a visual person.
-I need to create or find a diagram of various situations (e.g., the flow of insurance commerce) to understand where cyber risks do or could exist.
+3. Draft the book beginning in 2Q 2024.
+I expect that I will do several rewrites throughout 2024 and 2Q25.
+Because I am visual in my thinking and subsequent writing, my writing process includes creating PowerPoint visuals.
+As my readers and Wells editors know from my first book, I need to create or find a diagram of various situations (e.g., the flow of insurance commerce) to understand where cyber risks do or could exist.
 I’ll work with my editor (Patrick Wraight) sending him both progress reports and my initial drafts for his feedback during 2024.

-4. Have the book published by Wells Media in 2025: I plan to send my final draft to Wells Media in early 2025, collaborate with Patrick Wraight to work through his edits and suggestions (and rewrites where necessary) until he is satisfied the book is ready to be published, and turn over our collaborative result to him.
+4. Have the book published by Wells Media sometime in 2025 early 2026: I plan to send my final draft to Wells Media sometime in 2025, collaborating with Patrick Wraight to work through his edits and suggestions (and rewrites where necessary) until he is satisfied the book is ready to be published, and turn over our collaborative result to him.
 At that point, the book will be in his court to do his final edits and for his team to perform their magic to publish the book.

 Audience